js216/mp135_boot/remove_optee/README.md

 7. Remove all references to SCMI from the Linux DTS, making sure they are replaced with corresponding references to the STPMIC1.

+Instead of following the above steps, we can also make the changes to the Linux files by applying the patch file `0003-fix-stpmic1.patch`.
+The changes to OP-TEE files still need to be done manually, unless we want to remove OP-TEE entirely, in which case the changes are not necessary and will be discarded at the end.

 ### Further cleanup

 1. From the OP-TEE DTS, we can remove the lines